Cheryl C. (Weber) Cullen

 On behalf of Cheryl and her family, a heartfelt thank you to the Ohio Health Hospice staff (Brittany, Chelsie, Dana, Ruth, Deb, and Abbey).

-Calling hours and funeral mass for Cheryl will be announced at a later date.
+Cheryl’s funeral Mass will be on Saturday, July 23, 2022 at 11 am at St. Peter Catholic Church, 60 S Mulberry Street, Mansfield, Ohio 44903.
+Family and friends are welcome to visit one hour prior to the service at the church from 10 am – 11 am.
 For those wishing, memorial contributions may be made to Harmony House, 124 West 3rd Street, Mansfield, Ohio 44902.
 Care for Cheryl and her family is being provided by the Penwell Turner Funeral Home, 168 West Main Street, Shelby.

 Sympathy may be expressed by leaving an online condolence on Cheryl’s obituary at www.PenwellTurner.com or by leaving a comment on her obituary post on the funeral home’s Facebook page, Facebook.com/PenwellFuneral.